davidpallmann/hashnode-backups/ckvfsg3e80iaibas137ru2107.md

 We'll use Visual Studio to create a simple "Hello, Lambda" function, deploy it to AWS, and test it.
 Our Lambda function will take a phone number input parameter (a string of digits) and return all the letter combinations.

 With Lambda functions we have two ways of working available: we can upload a zipped deployment package, or we can upload a container.
 We will do a zipped deployment package here, and cover containers in a future post.
-At the time of this writing, the latest .NET version supported by AWS Lambda is .NET Core 3.1 for deployment projects and .NET 5 for containers.
+At the time of this writing, the latest .NET version supported by AWS Lambda is .NET Core 3.1 for deployment projects and .NET 5 for containers. **Update:** [Introducing the .NET 6 Runtime for AWS Lambda](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/)

 [source code](https://github.com/davidpallmann/hello-lambda)